luisdecunto/cosmic_vine/README.md

 Each new cube originates from the face of the previous one, with a random rotation.

-This version DOES NOT check for self intersection.
+V1 DOES NOT check for self intersection.
 One way of implementing it would be to check the minimum distance between skeleton segments (1-D lines between centers of the cubes) and set up a threshold for that distance.
 It would treat the cubes as